webpack/webpack.js.org/src/content/guides/asset-management.md

 + |  |  |– img.png
 ```

-This setup makes your code a lot more portable as everything that is closely coupled now lives together.
-Let's say you want to use `/my-component` in another project, simply copy or move it into the `/components` directory over there.
-As long as you've installed any _external dependencies_ and your _configuration has the same loaders_ defined, you should be good to go.
+This setup makes our code a lot more portable as everything that is closely coupled is now stored together.
+Let's say we want to use `/my-component` in another project, copy or move it into the `/components` directory.
+As long as we've installed any _external dependencies_ and our _configuration has the same loaders_ defined, we should be good to go.

-However, let's say you're locked into your old ways or you have some assets that are shared between multiple components (views, templates, modules, etc.).
+However, let's say we use the old way or have assets shared between multiple components (views, templates, modules, etc.).
 It's still possible to store these assets in a base directory and even use [aliasing](/configuration/resolve#resolve-alias) to make them easier to `import`.

 ## Wrapping up

-For the next guides we won't be using all the different assets we've used in this guide, so let's do some cleanup so we're prepared for the next piece of the guides [Output Management](https://webpack.js.org/guides/output-management/):
+For the next guides we won't use the different assets we've used in this guide, so let's do some
+ cleanup so we're prepared for the next piece of the guides [Output Management](https://webpack.js.org/guides/output-management/):

 __project__